Join the mailing list for weekly wisdom and updates.

 I love the holidays.
-Every year I say I am going to take time to really enjoy them and before I know it they are gone.
-This year I am making a commitment to myself to stop, pause and really enjoy this time of year.
+Every year I say I am going to take time to enjoy them and before I know it they are gone.
+This year I am making a commitment to myself to stop, pause and enjoy this time of year.
 As part of that commitment throughout this season, I am going to be writing specifically about Living Happier in the Holidays: my struggles, thoughts, and tips for the holidays.
 I would love for this to be a conversation so please share in the comments or via email any questions, struggles, thoughts or tips you might have.

-Last week we talked about taking some time to figure out what you want from you holidays and how you want them to feel.
+Last week we talked about taking some time to figure out what you want from your holidays and how you want them to feel.
 Today we are going to talk about implementing small changes to make those feelings and wants a reality.

-Let’s say you want to feel peaceful at Christmas but you spend the majority of the holiday week with your in-laws who leave you feeling anything but peaceful.
+Let’s say you want to feel peaceful at Christmas, but you spend the majority of the holiday week with your in-laws who leave you feeling anything but peaceful.
 Rather than making the big change of not going to your in-laws start with small changes.
 Maybe you and your immediate family plan more small events to get out of the house.
-Maybe you take regular time outs and plan on exploring the local coffee shops and getting out of the house.
+Maybe you take regular timeouts and plan on exploring the local coffee shops and getting out of the house.

 Let’s say you want to feel more festive at Christmas but with all the stuff going on you don’t have any time to enjoy the holidays.
-Rather than canceling everything.
 Revisit some of your commitments, are any of them negotiable?
 Are any of them purely out of obligation and could be left behind?
 What if you declared one evening a week as a family holiday time and you watched a holiday movie or made cookies together?

-When you know how you want to feel for the holidays you can then translate to that to what small changes you can make to achieve that feeling.
+When you know how you want to feel for the holidays, you can then translate to that to what small changes you can make to achieve that feeling.

 I would love to hear from you in the comments: What small changes can you make?
 Where are you stuck between wanting to feel a certain way and unable to make the necessary changes?